-Since early 2015, a couple of active domestic insurance companies in China launched a new type of insurance named Property Preservation Liability Insurance.
-Under such insurance policies, it is for the insurer to issue Letter of Guarantee as counter-security for the insured (claimant) to apply for preservation of property, including to apply for ship arrest.
+Since early 2015, couple of active domestic insurance companies in China launched a new type of insurance named Property Preservation Liability Insurance, under such insurance, it is for the insurer to issue Letter of Guarantee as counter-security for the insured (claimant) to apply for preservation of property, including to apply for ship arrest.

-15. What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostille, and when are they needed?
+15. What original documents are required, what documents can be filed electronically, what documents require notarization and/or apostille, and when are they needed?

-The Application for ship arrest, notarized & legalized POA and Certificate of Identification of Legal Representative and sometimes Certificate of Good-standing should be submitted in original at the time of arrest application is submitted to court.
-For urgent matters, however, the maritime court may consider accepting a faxed copy arrest Application and a faxed or scanned copy of signed/stamped POA/COI, provided on that the Original notarized and legalized POA and Certificate of Identification of Legal Representative and Certificate of Incorporation or Good-standing must be submitted to court by authorized PRC lawyers/agent ad litem, within the court requested time, for example, within two weeks or within one month from the date of issuance of the ship arrest order.
+In theory, application for ship arrest, notarized & legalized POA and Certificate of Identification of Legal Representative and sometimes Certificate of Good-standing should be submitted in original at the time of arrest application is submitted to court.
+But for urgent matters, maritime court may consider to accept a faxed copy arrest Application and a faxed or scanned copy of signed/stamped POA/COI, provided on that the Original notarized and legalized POA and Certificate of Identification of Legal Representative and Certificate of Incorporation or Good-standing must be submitted to court by authorized PRC lawyers/agent ad litem, within the court requested time saying within two weeks or max. within one- month from the date of issuance of the ship arrest order.
 Counter-Security must be presented in original by the applicant.

-16. Will your Courts accept jurisdiction over the substantive claim once a vessel has been arrested
+16. Will your Courts accept jurisdiction over the substantive claim once a vessel has been arrested?

 Yes.
 According to Art.
-19 of SMPL, the maritime court that effected the ship arrest may go on to adjudicate the substantive merits of the claim, unless a jurisdiction agreement or arbitration agreement has been reached between the parties.
-According to the Supreme Court Judicial Note on the Arrest and Auction of Vessels, where the substantive merits of the claim is heard before another competent maritime court, the maritime court that arrested the vessel may continue to enforce the preservation measure/ship arrest.
+19 of SMPL, after execution of ship arrest, any party may bring action over the substantive claims to the maritime court that effected the ship arrest, unless a jurisdiction agreement or arbitration agreement has been reached between the parties.
+According to the Supreme Court Judicial Note on the Arrest and Auction of Vessels, in case any party brings a lawsuit to another competent maritime court, the maritime court that arrested the vessel may continue to enforce the preservation measure/ship arrest.